SketchUp/sketchup-extension-ux-guidelines/README.md

 Don't use it to tell the user what to do before activating the command.

 Bad: Select face. \
-Bad: Select face and covert to door.
+Bad: Select face and convert to door.

 Good: Convert the selected face to a door.